How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
 Several options are available for each chart that allow you to customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile web browsers without requiring the installation of any additional software.
+Your visitors can see your charts and graphs on their mobile browsers without requiring the installation of any extra software.

 In the Add Plugins page type “visualizer” into the search field and hit enter …